AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 # Documentation Updates{#documentation-updates}

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## February 2022 {#doc-updates-feb-2022}

+Improved retry mechanism for deliveries including content imported from a URL.
+[Read more](../../designing/using/using-existing-content.md#retrieving-content-from-a-url-automatically-at-preparation-time)

 ## Release 21.3 - September 2021 {#release-21-3---september-2021}